C-Loftus/pygeoapi/notes/EDR_mappings.md

 **How to construct an EDR location query with a `parameter-name` filter**

-1. Query `/location`
+1. Query each page in `/location`
+    - We can fetch only 100 items at a time.
+    - We need to do 6 fetches in parallel to get all 592 locations.
+    - Block until the last fetch returns
+2. Join all the `/location` paginated responses into one JSON
-2. Send ~250 independent fetch calls; one to each catalog item
+3. Send parallel fetch calls to each catalog item
-3. Block until the last fetch returns
+4. Block until the last fetch returns
     > NOTE: If one fetch doesn't return, the query is incomplete
-4. Filter the `/location` response by the passed in `parameter-name`
+5. Filter the `/location` response by the passed in `parameter-name`

 ## Location Query Time Complexity

-Each location query that requires a parameter filter usually ends up being ~5s, but sometimes there is unexpected [latency](#latency).
+Each location query that requires a parameter filter usually ends up being ~6s, but sometimes there is unexpected [latency](#latency).
 In summary it requires:

-- ~2s for location query
+- ~3s to fetch and merge all the `/location` paginated responses and block until the last one is finished
-- ~3s to block until the last catalog item query (all are done independently, but one slow query slows everything down)
+- ~3s to fetch and merge all the `/catalog-item` responses and block until the last one is finished
-- 2s + 3s = ~5s in total to resolve the query
+- 3s + 3s = ~6s in total to resolve the query

-The number of queries and the length of time to resolve it is O(N) where N is the number of catalog items.
-- To generalize this, any time we want to filter on a value not included in the endpoint, our time complexity ends up being O(1) + O(N)
-    - We have to wait for one query to the `/location` endpoint, then once that is done, we can query all the catalog items within it.
-    - _(Repeat extra O(N) if we have to join at multiple layers)_
+    - (best case assuming little latency server-side)

+Since our fetches are in parallel the biggest time complexity addition comes from the fact we need to fetch in a group then block to merge the responses.
+Since each group is fetched in parallel, the complexity is not made worse by the number of pages or catalog items (assuming no addition latency server-side).

 ## Other Challenges

+## High number of requests

+In order to complete a query, we need to fetch all the pages of an endpoint.
+Only once we have all the pages can we resolve the query.
+Then once we merge the pages, if we are missing parameters, we need to fetch additional info from an endpoint like `/catalog-item`

+There are `6973` catalog items.
+In the worst case, if every one is associated with a location and the user does not apply other filters, we need to fetch all of them in order to determine which parameter is associated with each location.

+If one fetch fails, the query is incomplete since we do not have all the information needed.

+Without caching this ends up adding significant load to the server.

 ### Error handling